mdaif/cloud-developer/course-02/project/image-filter-starter-code/README.md

 # Submission Notes
 1. The API endpoint http://image-filter-starter-code-dev222.us-east-1.elasticbeanstalk.com/
-2. The API endpoint can be also accessed via http://image-filter.daif.me , but I used my existing domain on name.com and not Route 53.
+2. The API endpoint can be also accessed via http://image-filter.daif.me , but I used my existing domain on name.com and not Route 53 (I know there's a way of letting Route53 handles a subdomain and I can leave the domain under name.com) but this documnted as "uncommon" [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html#decide-procedure-create-subdomain) and I personally find no need for that now.
 3. The exported Postman collection has requests and tests for every case.
 4. The provided image is protected (returns 403 access denied for normal GET requests).
-This is handled as a part of handling all errors.
+This is handled as a 400 bad request.
-5. I used JWT authentication and the exported Postman collection has the right token.
+5. I used JWT authentication and the exported Postman collection has the right token.If not provided it returns 401 unauthorized error.
-6. Development is merged to master and tag v0.1 is added.
+6. Development is merged to master and tag v0.1, v0.2 are added. (v0.2 refactors the filterImageFromURL code to handle unaccessible images)
 7. README updates are added directly on Github.
 That might cause some annoying commits but they could be squashed.

 # Udagram Image Filtering Microservice